AzureCosmosDB/medical-claims/README.md

 This will require logging into the azure portal, and accessing the Synapse workspace.

-1. Upload generated csv files to blob storage collection `claimsfs` created by `setup.sh` script
+1. Create a folder `SyntheaInput` in blob storage container `claimsfs` created by `setup.sh` script and upload generated csv files
     - Pre-generated data can be found in this repo under `/deploy/csv` (this sample data has around 100 patients)
     - If you generated your own using the above instructions these will be in `{clone-path}/synthea/output/csv` folder
 1. Log into the Synapse workspace in Synapse Studio
 2. Locate the **Initial-Ingestion** pipeline in the **Integrate** section in the side menu
-3. Click the **Debug** button to run the pipeline
+3. Click the **Add trigger -> Trigger now** button to run the pipeline

 > The time this pipeline takes to run will heavily depend on the volume of data generated from Synthea.
 In addition, the Spark pool will often take 2-3 minutes to start up the first time it's used.